 - Add a garnish of chopped fresh mint.

-The main idea is that you fill a very huge bowl with this risotto-ey soupiness and enjoy every mouthful!
+Fill a very huge bowl with this risotto-ey soupiness, and enjoy every mouthful!

 On the side if you are extra hungry, some of my No Knead Focaccia and a crisp salad like my Sugar Snap Pea Salad would be great.
 I have yet to try it myself, but I am sure that King Oyster Mushroom "scallops" nestled on the top would be pretty amazing!